ronaldtf/aws-cognito-google/README.md

 $ pip3 install httpserver
 ```

-5. Run the script and wait until it finishes and get the ok:
+5. Run the script within the `deploy` directory and wait until it finishes and get the ok (to see the available options, run it with the `-h` option):

 ```
-$ ./deploy/deploy.sh
+$ ./deploy.sh
 ```
 This script will not only deploy the infrastructure but also perform the post-installation steps to make the system up and running